Malwarebytes vs. TotalAV — Which Is More Reliable in 2023?

 TotalAV’s system cleanup tools are its standout feature.
 After running them, I noticed a significant speed increase on my PC.
 I also love how TotalAV includes a startup manager, so you can easily control which applications start up with your computer and therefore increase boot speeds.

 TotalAV’s VPN works pretty well, too.
 Unlike Malwarebytes’s VPN, it includes a kill switch, which is pretty cool.
 If the VPN connection suddenly drops, your internet connection will drop too, preventing any data leaks.
-I didn’t notice any slowdown with TotalAV’s VPN active either, and I could still stream HD video on Netflix and download files from the internet at full speed.
-No wonder it’s our top antivirus-bundled VPN for 2023.
+I didn’t notice any slowdown with TotalAV’s VPN active either, and I could still stream HD video on Netflix Canada and download files from the internet at full speed.
+No wonder it’s our top antivirus-bundled VPN for 2024.

 Malwarebytes vs. TotalAV: Ease of Use